Updated: Jan 29

 Business email and phone number

-I always recommend clinicians check their state website for information on starting a business, usually they have resources available and so does the SBA.
+I always recommend physical therapy private practice owners check their state website for information on starting a business, usually they have resources available and so does the SBA.

 If you're looking for a walkthrough that's therapy or healthcare specific to help you set up your practice, complete with a checklist, I recommend you check out my mini course, Therapy Business Basics.
 It will help you get everything setup the way it needs to be so you can start seeing patients or clients for cash ASAP!
 Most people can complete it within 1-3 weeks, depending on the time you have available.

 Get the mini course here 👇

 Last, make sure you're ready to document & charge for your services.

 In Therapy Business Basics, I go over how to use Google Workspace (formerly GSuite) as a documentation and scheduling platform.
 This is the most cost-effective and simplest option for most people getting started.
 I personally have used IntakeQ since day one and absolutely love it.
 It's an all-in-one practice management tool, the only thing that's missing is a home exercise program builder.
 For that, I use TrueCoach and my clients really enjoy using it.

 You also need a way to charge for services of course.
 For this, I've been using Square which works well.
 I also take PayPal through my business account.
 Other people will use Stripe or a business account on Venmo.